globosco/A-learned-sorted-table-search-library/README.md

 - mainStdTest.cpp is used to execute textbook search implementation and layout
 - mainRgrTest.cpp is used to execute Regression and search
 - mainOptimalSearchTest.cpp is used to execute KO-BFS or KO-BBS as described in [1]
-- mainKbfsTest.cpp and mainKbbsTest.cpp is used to execute k-ary search in the branchy or brachfree version respectively as described in [2]
+- mainKbfsTest.cpp and mainKbbsTest.cpp is used to execute k-ary search in the branchy or brachfree version respectively, as described in [2]

-To compile use:
+To compile this files use:

 ```